 How to Choose The Best ULIP

-- Depending on The Insurance Objective: Most Unit Linked Insurance Plans are long term and hence have a lock-in period.
+- Depending on the Insurance Objective: Most Unit Linked Insurance Plans are long term and hence have a lock-in period.
 Therefore, before investment, an investor must ask himself/herself how long does (s)he wants his/her money to be invested in a policy?
-Based on the duration, the investor can choose from a number of ULIP plans.
+Based on the duration, the investor can choose from several ULIP plans.
 Once invested, all ULIP plans have a five year lock-in period.

 - Fund Variety/Returns: ULIPs also allows its investors to choose the investment options before (s)he selects a plan.
 Based on the risk-bearing capacity of the investor, a buyer can choose to invest in equity, debt or a hybrid plan respectively.

 - Based on Personal Investment Goals: Before an investor wishes to invest in a ULIP, it is imperative to define his/her long term financial goals.
 His/her long term goals should align with the ULIP investment more than anything, so that (s)he invests in the correct kind of plan.